koka-lang/koka/readme.md

 ```
 will update the list _in place_ (reusing the `Cons` nodes that are matched) if the list happens to be not shared (and makes a copy otherwise).
 This dynamically adjust the program from in-place update to persistence and is the main reason why it can approach the performance of
-hand-optimized C++ on the red-black tree benchmark.
+hand-optimized C++ on the balanced tree benchmark.

-# Things to do
+# Tasks

+Please help develop Koka: there are many opportunities to improve Koka or do research with Koka.
+We need:

+- Visual Studio Code, Emacs, and Vim syntax highlighting.
+- Improve documentation, landing page etc. Make it easier for people to contribute.
+- More examples
+- Many library modules are incomplete (like `std/os/file`) or missing (like `std/data/map`).

+More advanced projects:

+- Package management of Koka modules.
+- Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
+- Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
+- Borrowing analysis for Perceus.
+- Known reference count specialization.

 The following is the immediate todo list to be completed in the coming months:

 - Port all libray modules, in particular `std/text/regex` (using PCRE), `std/os/file`, and `std/async` (using `libuv`).
 - Run the full test suite again.
 - Run the Bayesian probalistic machine learning program with large parameters.

-And future projects:

-- Improve documentation, landing page etc. Help would be appreciated :-)
-- Create binary installers for Linux, macOS, and Windows.
-- Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
-- Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
-- Borrowing analysis for Perceus.
-- Known reference count specialization.
 - Improve compilation of local state to use local variables directly (in C).
-- Package management of Koka modules.
 - Functions with a pattern match in the argument.

 Contact me if you are interested in tackling some of these :-)